 Everyone experiences stress to some degree, some more so than others.
-When we thinking about reducing our stress levels, we often think about taking a bath, going for a walk, relaxing and watching a TV show or just taking a quiet day to ourselves.
+When we think about reducing our stress levels, we often think about taking a bath, going for a walk, relaxing and watching a TV show, or just taking a quiet day to ourselves.
 However, did you know that there are some foods that reduce stress, too?
 We cover which are the best foods for lowering cortisol so that you can reduce stress!

 What Is Stress

 Stress is a hormonal response to a stimulus either externally or internally.
 The hormone activated here is called cortisol, which is a glucocorticoid, produced in our adrenal glands.
 There are many biological functions that cortisol is involved in, such as regulating our sleep, blood sugar, digesting and metabolizing macronutrients like protein, carbs, and fats, controlling blood pressure and even contributing to inflammation levels in the body.